fbiopereira-devops/docker-images/README.md

 # docker-images
-A sort of docker images to be used in my demos
+A sort of docker images to be used in my projects.
+Feel free to use.